 Companies using second-party data can face migration or integration issues.
 Every company is unique in how it collects, stores, and manages its data, and it can be difficult to combine data from an outside organization with different standards than your own.

 Second-party data can also be limited in availability.
-Finding organizations willing to trust you with their data can be a challenge, especially in the wake of the Cambridge Analytica scandal, and in light of new internet privacy regulations like GDPR and The California Consumer Privacy Act.
+Finding organizations willing to trust you with their data can be a challenge, especially in the wake of the Cambridge Analytica scandal, and in light of internet privacy regulations like GDPR and The California Consumer Privacy Act (CCPA).

 Third-party data is purchased from an outside broker that did not play a role in collecting the data.
 Third-party data brokers often aggregate large-scale datasets from a variety of websites to create comprehensive consumer profiles.
 Acxiom, Experian, and Quantium are among the largest and most commonly-used third-party data brokers.